 - Sensor Sampled – sensors used to sample traffic volumes in in 15-minute intervals

-These four types of dimming are compared in the chart below with Dusk-to-Dawn and Always-On operating costs for:
+These four methods of Smart Lighting-enabled dimming are compared in the chart below relative to Dusk-to-Dawn operating costs for:

 - GHG footprint measured in CO2 equivalents and available carbon credits ,